 There are at least three examples of Springfield Negro activism that contradict Donald's passive characterization of Springfield Negroes.
 The first is that of Springfield Negroes annually celebrating the anniversary of the 1834 emancipation of 800,000 slaves in the British West Indies.
 One such celebration was held on August 2, 1858, and the Springfield Journal reported that "the colored people of our city...celebrated the twenty-fourth anniversary of the British West Indies emancipation.
 They formed a procession and with music and banners, marched through the principal streets.
 Then they proceeded to Kelly s Grove, where they had a number of speeches."

 Lincoln was present in Springfield on the date of this celebration.

-"After this audience were dismissed till after refreshment.
-It was amusing to see every one take their baskets and retire on the blue grass, to partake their picnic dinner.
+"After this audience was dismissed till after refreshment.
+It was amusing to see everyone take their baskets and retire on the bluegrass, to partake their picnic dinner.
 After which the audience was called on to rally around the stand to hear more speeches… A young man from Belleville, John W. Menard, Jr. came to the stand.
 His voice is very strong and his manner impressive.
 Subject 'American Slavery," which he painted in its darkest hues, and gave able remarks in defense of Liberty and equality.
 His speech was truly the best of the day; after which all retired with hearty cheers for Menard, Fred [Erick] Douglass, and others."

 Lincoln was present in Springfield on this date.